 Giant tornadoes of barracuda, beautiful reefs, tropical fish everywhere, and turtles galore - it's no wonder Sipadan’s iconic diving is considered the crown jewel in Malaysia’s Celebes Sea.
 And, while Sipadan has been dived for decades, it’s still in a league of its own, boasting some of the planet’s most beloved dive sites and once-in-a-lifetime underwater experiences.

-If you’re hoping to dive this spectacular and highly celebrated island, this is the article for you!
-Keep reading for our top tips on how to get there, scoring a coveted dive permit, making the most of your time in Sabah, and enjoying every minute underwater.
+If you’re hoping to dive this spectacular and highly celebrated island of Sipadan, this is the article for you!
+Keep reading for our top tips on travelling there, how to get a Sipadan dive permit, making the most of your time in Sabah, and enjoying every minute underwater.

-Barely more than a speck of sand in the Celebes Sea’s turquoise expanse, Sipadan hides an extraordinary marine environment - a towering coral pinnacle that has helped make the island one of the most popular diving destinations in Southeast Asia.
-Its popularity means getting to and from Sipadan is easier than ever before and the resort options for divers are plentiful - with facilities fit for every budget and travel style.
+Barely more than a speck of sand in the Celebes Sea’s turquoise expanse, Sipadan boasts an extraordinary marine environment – a towering coral pinnacle that has helped make the island one of the most popular diving destinations in Southeast Asia.
+Its popularity means getting to and from Sipadan is easier than ever before and the resort options for divers are plentiful, with facilities fit for every budget and travel style.

 Sipadan lies just off the coast of Sabah, with most international visitors flying into Kota Kinabalu, the state’s main transit hub and international airport.
 From there, you’ll need to catch a second flight onwards to Tawau.
 On arrival, you’ll have the option to travel via bus or private transfer to Semporna, then finally to Mabul by boat.
 To make getting there and away a bit easier, all of the main resorts in the area offer easy to arrange transfers to and from Tawau airport.